sciencepal/dockers/hadoop_hbase_hive_spark_docker/README.md

 This project in the original repo has 1 master, 2 workers, 1 edge node (with Flume, Sqoop and Kafka !!) , 1 Hue service node, 1 Zeppelin service node and 1 Nifi node.

-**UPDATE** : To have a lighter platform including HBASE service this repo will deploy only Hadoop, Hbase, Zookeeper, Hive, Hive Metastore (PostGresSQL) and Spark only.
+**UPDATE** : To have a lighter platform including HBASE service this repo will deploy only Hadoop, Hbase, Zookeeper, Hive, Hive Metastore (PostGresSQL), Zeppelin and Spark only.
 It is possible to add the other services back, together with Hbase, modifying the script files for build and cluster.

 ## Services